Rishit-katiyar/Spacecraft_Reentry_Trajectory/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
 You can find the full license details in the [LICENSE](LICENSE) file.

-## Acknowledgements

-Special thanks to [OpenAI](https://openai.com) for providing the AI assistance in generating this README!
-Their advanced language model technology helped create this detailed documentation.